Financial Planning and Wealth Management working with lawyers

 The Issue

-Individuals who have large or complicated estates and as a result, likely to be inheritance tax consequences on early death for the remaining spouse and children left behind
+Individuals with large or complicated estates likely to face inheritance tax consequences on early death for the remaining spouse and children.

 What we did for the client

-Having an in-depth and close relationship with clients and knowledge of their financial affairs allows our Financial Planning Consultants the opportunity to be able to identify early scenarios where the use of a deed of variation or alternative trust arrangement could be used effectively.
+Our close relationship with clients allows us to identify early scenarios where the use of a deed of variation or alternative trust arrangement could be used effectively.

-Where a legal practitioner is not involved we make a referral to a trusted solicitor.
+Where a legal practitioner is not already involved, we make a referral to a trusted solicitor to formalize the arrangements.

 Result